B.A. multimedia journalism, B.A. political science

 The Boys From Oklahoma concert weekend was full of partying, red dirt music and fun for most, but I knew there had to be someone out there that attended for a different reason.
 Brittany Germany shared a TikTok about attending the concert for her late cousin, and I reached out immediately.
 I was able to interview her and her family just in time for the story to make our Friday paper.
 The family even requested I mail them a few copies of the paper to include in a shadow box for Novak.

 I passed a strip club every time I drove from my college town to the Tulsa World, and my imagination went wild with every trip.
 Rather than assume, I investigated.
-I settled on a story idea and got to work.
-The bouncers were skeptical at first, but the girls accepted me immediately.
 I spent more than six hours chatting with employees, conducting interviews and even taking photos because none of the O'Colly photographers were old enough to enter the club.
-I visited a final time to drop off the paper that featured their story on the front page.
-When I walked in, the girls excitedly yelled “She’s back!”

 Social media exploded with posts and petitions after thousands of NPS employees were fired.
 One post stood out to me-- it was an OSU student promising to make a change.
 She shared her story with me, and I looked into what the layoffs could mean for OSU.